Terasology/BlockDetector/src/test/java/org/terasology/blockdetector/systems/README.md

 ### initialise
 This method should return the Detectors in not null condition.
 It's just running the method and check if Detectors is not null

+### detectorTest
+This detector test works most-likely like cave/easteregg detector. it places a new block at a current position and run the addDetector method.
+This test method runs it and check if the detector data is added to the map.